PaddlePaddle/PaddleSeg/docs/whole_process.md

 - The dataset_root path contains the path where the label and image are located; in the example: dataset_root: dataset/optic_disc_seg
 - train_path is the path of txt; in the example: train_path: dataset/optic_disc_seg/train_list.txt
 - num_classes is the category (the background is also counted as a category);
-- Transform is a strategy for data preprocessing, users can change according to their actual needs
+- Transform section is for data augmentation, users can change according to their actual needs

 ```
 train_dataset: